-So even though one advertised mortgage rate may be lower than another, once costs are factored in, it could actually end up being higher.
+So even though one advertised mortgage rate may be lower than another, once closing costs are factored in, it could actually end up being higher.

-Some costs aren’t included in the APR, and banks and mortgage lenders calculate APR differently, so it’s not always simple to get an apples-to-apples comparison.
+As noted, some costs aren’t included in the APR, and banks and mortgage lenders calculate APR differently, so it’s not always simple to get an apples-to-apples comparison.

-So high cost loans held for a short period will actually result in a higher APR than advertised, because the costs aren’t spread over the full term.
+Put simply, high cost loans held for a short period will actually result in a higher APR than advertised, because the costs aren’t spread over the full term.